hongsukchoi/hongsukchoi.github.io/README.md

 I am interested in a broad range of machine learning and computer vision topics.
 I have in-depth experience in 3D reconstruction and neural image generation.

-- Published <b>9 papers</b> at top conferences (<b>CVPR, ICLR, ICRA</b>) in <b>2 years of my Master’s program</b>.
+- Over 5 years of software engineering experience in both small and large companies, performing frontend, backend, and AI research
+- In-depth experience in large language model, generative AI, and 3D reconstruction models.
+Maintain opensource projects
-- <b>First authored on 7 papers</b> out of 11 papers and filed 3 patents.
+- First authored 7 papers out of 11 total papers (ex.
+CVPR, ICLR, ICRA) and filed 3 patents, most completed during my 2 years in a Master's program
-- Hands-on experience in various deep learning architectures: GraphCNN, Sparse 3D CNN, Transformer, NeRF, GRU, Diffusion-based LLM, Contrastive Learning, GAN, etc.
-- My work has over 600 Google Scholar citations, an H-index of 7 in 3 years.
-- I maintain GitHub projects with <b>1000 stars</b>.
-- I am a green card holder in the US, having received EB1 (Outstanding Researcher) approval from USCIS.
+- Strong expertise in Python and Pytorch.
+Familiar with CUDA

 <br>